 Is a brain resuscitatable after a determination of death by neurologic criteria just as a heart is resuscitatable after a determination of death by circulatory-respiratory criteria?
 Theoretically yes.
-Consider therapeutic decompressive craniectomy (DC).^{10 11 12 13} This is a surgical intervention which removes part of the skull in patients with severe brain swelling, to reduce life-threatening intracranial pressure.
-It would not be appropriate, however, to perform DC on all patients determined dead by neurological criteria, even though this could certainly be done on some of these patients, thereby raising the theoretical potential of restoring some function.
-There is no difference in principle between DC here, and conventional cardio-pulmonary or extracorporeal membrane oxygenation (ECMO) resuscitation for patients determined dead on the circulatory-respiratory criterion.
-This point will only become ever more important as new neurological therapies and technology advances.14 This makes the permanence-irreversibility distinction as important in neurological criteria as it has been in determination of death by circulatory-respiratory criteria.
+Consider therapeutic decompressive craniectomy (DC).
+10-13 This is a surgical intervention that removes part of the skull in patients with severe brain swelling to reduce life-threatening intracranial pressure.
+It would not be appropriate, however, to perform DC on all patients determined dead by neurologic criteria, although this could certainly be performed on some of these patients, thereby raising the theoretical potential of restoring some function.
+There is no difference in principle between DC here and conventional cardiopulmonary or extracorporeal membrane oxygenation resuscitation for patients determined dead on the circulatory-respiratory criterion.
+This point will only become ever more important as new neurologic therapies and technology advances.
+14 This makes the permanence-irreversibility distinction as important in neurologic criteria as it has been in determination of death by circulatory-respiratory criteria.
 We therefore conclude that permanence suffices for determining death by either circulatory or neurologic criteria.